 - Understand your family’s dynamics and navigate them more effectively

 Why I became a therapist

-I found my way into the field of professional counseling after volunteering at an adolescent psychiatric unit years ago.
+I found my way into the field of clinical social work after having the opportunity to volunteer at a children and adolescent psychiatric unit.
 At the time, I was uncertain about my professional path.
-But as a volunteer, I quickly discovered how impactful and rewarding it can be to help others achieve personal growth and emotional wellness by providing a safe and supportive environment for them to talk about their emotional struggles.
+But as a volunteer, I quickly discovered how impactful and rewarding it can be to help others achieve personal growth and emotional wellness by providing a safe and supportive environment for them to share about their emotional struggles.

-Now, as a licensed counselor myself, I continue to love what I do.
-I’m passionate about the many ways this work brings about meaningful changes that ripple across entire communities.
-I also love walking alongside my clients in moments of courage, vulnerability, and growth.
-I’m grateful for my early experience as a volunteer and my years of experience as a licensed counselor.
-Both continue to inform the hopeful outlook I bring to my work with my clients today: No matter the difficulties you face, it’s possible to feel happy again.
+Now, as a licensed clinical social worker, I continue to love what I do.
+I’m passionate about the many ways this work brings about meaningful changes that ripple across our community.
+I have also had the privilege of walking alongside my clients in moments of courage, vulnerability, and growth.
+I’m grateful for my early experience as a volunteer and my now-10 years of experience as both a clinical and medical social worker.
+Both continue to inform the hopeful outlook I bring to my work with my clients today: No matter the difficulties you face, it’s possible to feel happiness and joy again.